subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 test setups that get automatically updated when the software changes.
 Example use case: Let's say you are developing a software that consists of multiple programs (e.g. server + tools, microservices, etc.).
 You could e.g. set up a project mesh for every major version of your software that is still actively maintained to get a "full" test setup.

+### Docker registries

+Docker registries in O-Neko are references to the registries your projects' images are pulled from.
+To briefly learn how to set up a reference to a docker registry please see the "Show O-Neko your Docker Registry" section in the [getting started](./GETTING_STARTED.md).

+### Namespaces

+Namespaces are references to namespaces in your Kubernetes cluster.
+By default all project versions will be deployed into their own namespaces with a generated name consisting of the project's name and the project version's name.
+If you want a project version to be deployed into a specific namespace you can create a namespace reference via the "Namespaces" page and select this namespace in the settings of the project version.

+### Activity Log

+While not feature complete the activity log shows a basic history of some actions happening in your O-Neko installation (e.g. a project has been edited or new docker tags/project versions have been found).

 ## Users and roles